Rescuing children from the clutches of illiteracy and ignorance

 Big plans: Anouradha Bakshi is working on a sustainable model to fund her social work among Delhi’s slum children and plans to build an eco-friendly guest house in the city

 After making a modest beginning with a handful of children, a few volunteers, and a nomadic existence in public parks, footpaths, and reclaimed garbage dumps, the Delhi-based organisation has come a long way.

-Today it is located in a modest, but concrete building in the narrow lanes of Govindpuri, and offers early to primary and secondary level education, computer training, specially-aided classes for mentally and physically disabled, and vocational training for women.
+Today it is located in a modest, but concrete building in the narrow lanes of Govindpuri, with sporadic centres in various clusters of Delhi.
+It offers early to primary and secondary level education, computer training, specially-aided classes for mentally and physically disabled, and vocational training for women.

-The only financial help that Anouradha manages to get is from the readers of her blogs - most of them from abroad.
+The only financial help that she manages to get is from the readers to her blogs, most of them being young volunteers from abroad.
 “But Delhi continues to be cynically inactive!” she says.